 - A decent second choice: DIY pumpkin pie spice mix

 Apple pie spice is another spice mix that has many of the same ingredients as pumpkin pie spice.
 Because the spices are mostly the same and in the same proportions, the flavor profiles are also very similar.
 The two blends get much of their flavor from cinnamon since they both contain more of that spice than any of the other constituent spices.

 Both spice mixes also contain nutmeg, ginger, and possibly cardamom to round out their profiles.
 Apple pie spice mix differs from pumpkin pie spice in its omission of cloves.
 The fact that it has no cloves makes it a perfect alternative for anyone who does not like the taste of that spice.
 When using apple pie spice as an alternative to pumpkin pie spice, use exactly the same amount.

 A decent second choice: DIY pumpkin pie spice mix

 While not quite as convenient as buying premixed spices, making your own pumpkin pie spice is still quite easy.
 Even better, all of the requisite spices are probably already in your spice cabinet.

->

-> To get two teaspoons of pumpkin pie spice, combine 1-teaspoon cinnamon with a 1/2 teaspoon of ground ginger, a 1/4 teaspoon of ground cloves and a 1/4 teaspoon of ground nutmeg.
+To get two teaspoons of pumpkin pie spice, combine 1 teaspoon of cinnamon with a 1/2 teaspoon of ground ginger, a 1/4 teaspoon of ground cloves, and 1/4 teaspoon of ground nutmeg.
 Cardamom and mace are optional.
 You can play with the amounts to customize a blend.
 The resulting spice mix can be stored in a tightly sealed jar for up to a year.

->

-> In a pinch: Cloves and cinnamon
+In a pinch: Cloves and cinnamon